 The spinal cord and the meninges (the tissue that covers the spinal cord) may protrude through the child’s back.
 In some cases, the skin on the child’s back covers the spinal cord and meninges.
 In other cases, the spinal cord and meninges may stick through the skin.

 Spina bifida most commonly occurs in three forms:

 Of these three, meningomyelocele is the most severe.
 Spina bifida occulta is the mildest and most common.

 A baby with meningomyelocele is born with the spinal cord exposed.
-The baby may have a sac on his or her mid to lower back may cover the exposed spinal cord.
+A sac on the baby’s mid to lower back may cover the exposed spinal cord.